wasamasa/gotham-theme/README.rst

     (add-to-list 'custom-theme-load-path (expand-file-name "~/.emacs.d/themes/"))

 Once the theme is installed, you can enable it with ``M-x load-theme RET gotham RET``.
-To enable it automatically at startup, add the following to your init file:
+Make sure no other themes are enabled with ``M-x disable-theme``.
+To enable the theme automatically at startup, add the following to your init file:

 .. code:: cl